Air quality on NYC subway platforms rivals wildfire smoke, researcher says

-NEW YORK (PIX11) — The air quality underground on New York City’s subway platforms may be as bad, if not worse, than the smoke we’re expecting from the Canadian wildfires, according to a researcher.
+NEW YORK (WPIX) – The air quality on New York City’s underground subway platforms may be as bad, if not worse, than the smoke expected in the region from Canadian wildfires, according to a researcher.

 “If one was to use the AQI (air-quality index) for the subway air quality, it would be very poor,” said Dr. Terry Gordon, a professor of environmental science at NYU and the co-senior study author.

 “Almost any of the underground subway stations is going to have worse air quality than what we’re experience on a day like today,” said Gordon.
-“Would it be as bad as when the wildfire smoke came through – and it might be coming through in the next couple days?
+“Would it be as bad as when the wildfire smoke came through, and … might be coming through in the next couple days?
 Probably about equivalent.”

-The good news, however, is that exposure to air pollution underground is limited and much easier to avoid than wildfire smoke.
+The good news is that exposure to air pollution underground is limited, and much easier to avoid than wildfire smoke.

 “You don’t go for a walk in the subway stations,” said Gordon.
 “You don’t go for a run, you don’t take your baby in a stroller.”

-New Yorkers were not that phased to learn about the air quality underground.
+New Yorkers were not that fazed to learn about the air quality underground.

 “It’s always humid and stuffy,” said rider James McAndie.